RANDCorporation/R6Sim/README.md

 poorly-designed code bases, where the modeler and others don’t have visibility into what the model does and all the inputs the model needs to run.
-Often, there is a tight dependence on inputs that may live in the global environment, *or* the modeler adds an large set of function parameters that percolate through the code and are passed through several layers of functions.
+Often, there is a tight dependence on inputs that may live in the global environment, *or* the modeler tends to add a large set of function parameters that percolate through the code and are passed through several layers of functions.
+This can be problematic when one simply wants to inspect the totality of the inputs that are influencing model outputs, but those inputs live at several layers in the code.

-My opinion is that one of the reasons for those problems is the overuse of the functional programming paradigm, whereas an encapsulated object-oriented paradigm could be helpful.
-In particular, I want my simulation models to be self-contained, and I want to be able to create simulation studies where I can extend the model to other use-cases and create experiments with multiple versions of the same model.
-After doing modeling projects in R for several years, I arrived at this simple pattern where the model is an R6 class, and there’s another class (which I call an experiment), that can include one *or more* models, and can run those models.
+One potential cause of those problems is the overuse of the functional programming paradigm in cases where an encapsulated object-oriented paradigm could be helpful.
+After building models in R for a few years, I arrived at this simple pattern where the model is an `R6` class, and there is another class (which I call an experiment), that can include one *or more* models, and can run those models. `R6Sim` is a package that helps implement this modeling pattern.

-Each model can have its own inputs, and one ore more joint probability distributions of model parameters (sometimes obtained via bayesian calibration).
-Then, all I want is to create an experiment and run it in parallel.
-And I don’t want to re-create that code architecture in every project. `R6Sim` is my current solution for this type of problem.
-`R6Sim` is a generalization of `crcrdm`, which I had created for cancer screening models.

 ## Installation

-You can install the development version of `R6Sim` like so:
+You can install `R6Sim` like so:

 ``` r
 # install the remotes package if you do not have it